Alfred de Grazia: Origins

 His father, Joseph Alfred de Grazia, was born in Licodia, province of Catania, in Sicily and was politically active in a troubled period in the history of the island.
 He emigrated to the United States at the age of twenty, after having hit the mayor of Licodia with his clarinet during a political scuffle.
 He became a bandmaster, music teacher, in and out of the WPA and a musical union leader in Chicago.
 In 1916, he married Chicago-born Katherine Lupo Cardinale whose parents had emigrated from Sicily.
 Her brother was the boxer Charles Kid Lucca, Canadian champion welter-weight champion from 1910 to 1914.
-They had three more sons, Sebastian de Grazia, winner of the Pulitzer Prize, Edward de Grazia, a prominent first amendment lawyer and co-founder of Cardozo School of Law at Yeshiva University, and Victor de Grazia who was Deputy-Governor of the State of Illinois from 1973 to 1977.
+They had three more sons, Sebastian de Grazia, winner of the Pulitzer Prize, Edward de Grazia, a prominent first amendment lawyer and co-founder of Cardozo School of Law at Yeshiva University, and Victor deGrazia who was Deputy-Governor of the State of Illinois from 1973 to 1977.